ajonnavittula/ajonnavittula.github.io/_pages/about.md

 My current research is in the areas of Robot Learning and Human Robot Interaction.

 # News
+- [04/27/2024] I submitted my final paper as a PhD student!
+It focuses on teaching robots using only human video demonstrations.
+Link [here](https://www.ananth.fyi/pdfs/ananth_auro2024.pdf)
 - [2/16/2024] Our paper "SARI: Shared Autonomy across Repeated Interaction" is accepted at the ACM Transactions on Human Robot Interaction (THRI).
 - [9/9/2023] I passed my prelims.
 I am a PhD candidate!
 - [8/25/2022] I'm back from my internship at ABB!
 I spent the summer working on instance segmentation for small parcel singulation.